 Once your Plat is ready:

 The DC Surveyor’s Office will notify you and then you’ll need to visit their office to pick up your Building Plat.
-Alternatively, if you have CADD software and can print your own plans, you can also request to have your plans emailed to you instead (see the Request form above).
+Alternatively, if you have CAD software and can print your own plans, you can also request to have your plans emailed to you instead (see the Request form above).
 You can upload the file in your HOP application without printing it.

 When you apply for your Home Occupation Permit: